 If no comments are received on an approved request, the standard shall be clarified or corrected as specified in the approved request on the effective date proposed.
 If comments are received, they shall be forwarded to the members of the applicable quadrant’s EC for consideration.
 Each comment requires a public written response from the applicable quadrant’s EC.
 The applicable quadrant’s EC shall determine whether changes are necessary as a result of the comments.
 Members of the applicable quadrant’s EC shall be given three working days to consider the comments and determine the outcome, which shall be decided by a simple majority of the votes received.
 A meeting to discuss the request is not required; the decision may be made by notational vote.
 The standard shall be clarified or corrected in accordance with the outcome of the vote, effective with the completion of voting, and notice thereof shall be posted on the NAESB website.
-In the case of minor corrections which are discovered during the editorial review process of publication of a new version, the proposed effective date may be (i) two weeks from the date of public notice, following super majority approval by the applicable Quadrant(s) EC(s) of the shortened effective date, or (ii) the standard 30 day period, from the date of the public notice. upon simple majority approval of the applicable Quadrant(s) EC(s).
+In the case of minor corrections which are discovered during the editorial review process of publication of a new version, the proposed effective date may be (i) two weeks from the date of public notice, following super majority approval by the applicable Quadrant(s) EC(s) of the shortened effective date, or (ii) one month from the date of the public notice. upon simple majority approval of the applicable Quadrant(s) EC(s).
 For all others, the proposed effective date of the minor clarification or correction shall normally be one month from the date of the public notice.

 Comments/Issues:

 As for the need to add the EC vote – the language “during the editorial review process of publication” narrows the scope to prior to publication/implementation.
 That being the case, there is no risk of impacted parties having to change their implementation as they wouldn’t implement until after the publication, which may obviate the need for the EC super majority vote to shorten the comment period.
 A simple majority vote may suffice.

+[GML: Not sure of the thinking behind the addition of the super-majority wording.
+It may be unneeded but if there is a strong articulation of its genesis, I could be persuaded.
+Either way would seem workable from my perspective]

 Is there concern that a single standards that has been ratified is the subject of FERC action and industry mandate before the standard is published (it would be a final action), and during the publication an error is found that would require a minor correction?
 In the case outlined, an abbreviated minor correction timeline, shortening the industry comment period might be needed.

+[GML:??]

 NAESB has only used super majority votes at the EC to create, delete or revise standards.
 The super majority vote has not been used before to support minor corrections, which are not substantive in nature.

+[GML: The immediate above point articulates my view in the first comment I made above.]

 If a member of the EC abstains from a super-majority vote, the such member’s right to vote shall pass to the designated segment alternate to cast the vote.
 If the designated alternate abstains, the right to vote shall pass to the next designated segment alternate(s), in succession, until a vote is cast.
-Within one business day of the EC action requiring a super-majority vote, each segment shall inform the NAESB office in writing of the order in which its designated alternates shall vote in the case of abstentions; in default of such designation, the succession shall be upon the basis of seniority as an alternate.
+No less than one business day prior to the EC action requiring a super-majority vote, each segment shall inform the NAESB office in writing of the order in which its designated alternates shall vote in the case of abstentions; in the absence of such designation, the succession shall be upon the basis of seniority as an alternate.